toxinu/sofart/README.rst

 	Single is higlhy faster than ``multi`` cause it's mainly work in RAM and just down data when database is closed.
 	In otherwise ``multi`` down data at each request.

-But you can have a pretty data control with ``save`` method which down data in file when you call it.
+But you can have a pretty data control with ``sync`` method which down data in file when you call it.

 Misc.
 -----